 Do you or your child like to sing?
-Do you feel like you are terrible singer and wondering is there any way of improving your singing voice?
-If you answered yes to any of these questions than you are probably wondering if voice lessons really work?
+Do you feel like you are a terrible singer and wondering is there any way of improving your singing voice?
+If you answered yes to any of these questions then you are probably wondering if voice lessons really work?

 Think of this way, if you first start playing basketball and you need to improve on shooting free throws, what do you do?
 You practice!
 Singing is just like a sport, your voice is your instrument and practicing is the key to seeing improvements.

 Voice lessons help with your practice by having a teacher there to show you the right and wrong ways of using your voice.

 Here are some ways that lessons can help you with your voice:

 If you are having trouble distinguishing notes or getting your voice to reach the correct pitch.
 Your voice teacher can help you with finding the different notes and being able to hold on to them.
 You will also learn about the different musical scales, and how to work them into your practice to help you improve your pitch.
 Voice teachers have many different warm-ups to help you be able to reach the pitches correctly, and with the correct voice placement.

 Finding your Vocal Range

 We all have a vocal range that we’re the most comfortable with.
 By taking lessons with a teacher they will help to find out exactly what your comfortable range is.
 With voice lessons, you will find that you will improve your range and will be able to expand your vocal range.
 By doing voice lessons they will give you the chance to test your abilities.

 In your voice lesson, your teacher will help you with correcting your breathing technique to get the best sound possible.
 Voice lessons will help learn how to control your breathing and keep time with the music, so you are not running out of breath in the middle of the song.
 With your voice teacher, you will be able to control the different dynamics in a song while using the correct breath support.